Wen Li

 • Customer communication to understand customer needs regarding deliverables & technical expectations

-• Supporting with appropriate IP Rights protection strategies (patent, trade secret, trademarks, copyright etc.) around products, processes, commercial insights, brand and other areas of commercial priority
+• Supporting with appropriate IP Rights protection strategies (patent, trade secret, trademarks, copyright, etc.) around products, processes, commercial insights, brand and other areas of commercial priority

-2013.09 – 2016.12 The University of Manchester Laboratory Teaching Assistant
+The University of Manchester

-• Self-heating and/or wet damage to grains and oilseed cargoes (e.g., maize, yellow peas, wheat, sunflower pellets etc)
+• Quality issue (e.g., self-heating, wet damage, germination, mycotoxins) to grains and oilseed cargoes (e.g., maize, yellow peas, wheat, barley, sorghum, sunflower pellets, bagged rice, etc)

-• Fuel oil contamination to frozen seafood
+• Heavy oil contamination (direct and indirect) in frozen seafood

 • Damage to frozen fruit

-• Coating inspection of cargo tanks
+• Coating inspection

 You are currently offline.
 Some pages or content may fail to load.